dotswg/dots-architecture/draft-ietf-dots-architecture.md

 other formal or informal understandings between network operators, such considerations are out of scope for this document.

-An established communication layer between DOTS agents is a Signaling Session.
+An established communication layer between DOTS agents is a signaling session.
 At its most basic, for a DOTS signaling session to exist both signal channel and data channel must be functioning between DOTS agents.
 That is, under nominal network conditions, signals actively sent from a DOTS client are received by the